coreinfrastructure/best-practices-badge/doc/security.md

     However, recreating them would cost far more time, and since we can make mistakes too it's unlikely that the result would be better.
 Instead, as discussed above, we apply a variety of techniques to manage our risks.
+    For example, we check any direct dependency we might add before adding it, we auto-detect vulnerabilities (that have become publicly known), and have a process that supports rapid update.
 *   *DDoS.*
     We use a variety of techniques to reduce the impact of DDoS attacks.
     These include using a scaleable cloud service,